wfn

 Theoretical Background

-In Qbics, quantum chemical calculations will produce a wavefunction and store it in a MWFN file.
-This is a format that contains all the information about the wavefunction, including the molecular coordinates and orbitals.
-Qbics can read this file and perform some simple wavefunction analysis:
+file.
+This format contains all the information about the wavefunction, including molecular coordinates and orbitals.
+Qbics can read this file and perform some basic wavefunction analyses:

 Input Examples